 2. What are my different options for training?

-We always begin with a 30-minute complimentary consultation to discuss your current situation.
-This is followed by a two-hour in-person or virtual assessment to get more information and to describe the Way of Life™ approach in enough detail that you’ll be able to begin applying it immediately.
-After that, we can work together on a session-by-session basis or through packages, our preferred mode of coaching.
-Packages include in-person and virtual sessions, educational materials, and 24/7 support outside of sessions.
-At the moment, Way of Life™ Dog Training is focused exclusively on 1:1 coaching, through single sessions or packages.
+We start with a 15-minute discovery call to find out more about your situation, what you’re looking for, and how we can work together.
+This is followed by a two-hour in-person or virtual program session to get more information from you, to customize the Way of Life™ method to your situation, and discuss our coaching options.
+You will obtain enough information to begin applying the Way of Life™ process immediately.
+After the program session, we work together through coaching packages.
+Packages are in-person or virtual and include coaching sessions, educational materials, and 24/7 support outside of sessions.
+Training on a session-by-session basis is only available for clients who have already completed a coaching package.
+At the moment, Way of Life™ Dog Training is focused exclusively on 1:1 coaching.
 We do not offer in-person group classes but occasionally offer group virtual classes.
 Subscribe to our newsletter here to keep informed.

 3. What types and breeds of dogs do you work with?